AP Explains: Corruption trial against Argentina’s Fernández

-BUENOS AIRES, Argentina — Former Argentine President Cristina Fernández was in court this week for the first in a string of trials charging her with corruption.
-Fernández remains a hugely popular but divisive figure in Argentina, and she recently surprised many when she announced that she will run for vice president instead of the presidency in this year’s elections.
+BUENOS AIRES, Argentina — Former Argentine President Cristina Fernández and her current presidential running mate Alberto Fernández launch their campaign Saturday with a political rally on the outskirts of Buenos Aires.
+Cristina Fernández recently surprised many when she announced that she will run for vice president instead of the presidency.
+The campaign kickoff comes soon after she appeared in court for the first in a string of trials charging her with corruption.
 Here’s a look at the trial and its possible impact on this year’s presidential election.

 WHAT ARE THE CHARGES?